 - Straight Razor Shaving Legacy

-In case, you are now thinking of buying a straight razor for sale or yourself then just peruse through the vast online catalog of Knife Import and find the best shaving blade you can on cheapest rate.
+In case you are now thinking of buying a straight razor for sale or yourself, then just peruse through the vast online catalog of Knife Import and find the best shaving blade you can on the cheapest rate.
 But, you must know about the demerits of this blade, just to be sure whether you should commit to this lifestyle or not!

 - Constant Maintenance

 When you think about safety and disposable blades, you never have to think about maintaining them.
 However, maintaining and/or sharpening a straight razor is crucial for it to be useful for a long time (even generations in most cases).